dreth/Altserver-docker/README.md

 ## Install AltStore on iOS Device

+1. Make sure you have your Device UDID (can be found using [this guide](https://discussions.apple.com/thread/250783627)).

-You can run this command to install AltStore to your device:
+2. Run this command to install AltStore to your device:

 ```shell
 docker exec -it altserver /altserver/bin/AltServer -u "<UDID>" -a "<Apple ID>" -p "<Password>" /altserver/bin/AltStore.ipa